Guiding in-house startups from idea to executive pitch.

 A business accelerator program should focus on mid- to long-term opportunities.
 Long-term goals are generally “higher level” than shorter term objectives.
 To make sure the results of the accelerator meet the long-term goals, all relevant decision-makers should be aligned on what to expect from the potential results.

-Together, at the start of the program, we define 3 to 5 selection criteria based on your innovation goals and the scope of the accelerator.
+At the start of the program, we define 3 to 5 selection criteria together based on your innovation goals and the scope of the accelerator.
 It’s important to include all relevant stakeholders in this process from the start.
 These criteria will guide all the participants during the accelerator.
 Note: we prefer long-term growth over short-term profits.

-At the end of the corporate innovation accelerator, you will have explored 100 or more new business opportunities and worked them down to 3 to 5 executive investment opportunities: moving into an adjacent market, experimenting with new business models, or launching a new product or service.
+At the end of the corporate innovation accelerator, you will have explored 100 or more new business opportunities and worked them down to 3-5 executive investment opportunities: moving into an adjacent market, experimenting with new business models, or launching a new product or service.
 Multi-disciplinary teams that think and act like startups will be ready to bring the new solution to market.

 Scenario for 3 to 5 teams (max 20 participants).